The 5is: The Skill Set for Managers to Beat the Obstacles to Implementation.

 In one of my earliest articles, I shared with you a piece of research that analysed the most common obstacles to implementation suffered by organisations – and by middle managers in particular.
 Today, I want to show you how you can overcome these obstacles, using the HOW Skill Set for managers.

-The research, published originally in the Harvard Business Review, showed the places from which failures in execution within organisations generally stemmed.
+The research, published originally in the Harvard Business Review, showed the places from which failures in execution within organisations generally stem.
 These, surprisingly enough, were not attributable to a failure to plan or strategise.
 Rather, they came, primarily, from three things:

 - Poor communication of strategy to the different teams across the hierarchy of the organisation.
 This was to the extent that very few employees actually new what company strategy was – or WHY it was happening.